 The Muhlenberg College Center for Ethics seeks to develop our capacities for ethical reflection, moral leadership, and responsible action by engaging community members in scholarly dialogue, intellectual analysis, and self-examination of contested ethical issues.
 Through thematic lectures and events, the Center for Ethics serves the teaching and study of the liberal arts at Muhlenberg College by providing opportunities for intensive conversation and thinking about the ethical dimensions of contemporary philosophical, political, economic, social, and scientific issues.
-The 2014-2015 program title is "Civility and Disobedience".
+The Fall 2015 program is entitled "Whose Safety/Whose Security?"; the Spring 2016 program is entitled "Manipulation Nation."